Brutal (song): Music video

+The music video received two nominations at the 2022 MTV Video Music Awards for "Video of the Year" and "Best Editing".

 Usage in media

-"Brutal" appeared in the opening montage of Hockey Night in Canada's coverage of Game Two of the 2021 Stanley Cup Finals between the Montreal Canadiens and the Tampa Bay Lightning.
+"Brutal" appeared in the opening montage of Hockey Night in Canada's coverage of Game 2 of the 2021 Stanley Cup Finals between the Montreal Canadiens and the Tampa Bay Lightning.
 The song also served as the soundtrack for the first trailer of Amazon Prime Video's I Know What You Did Last Summer and in the opening scene of the season one finale of HBO Max's Gossip Girl.
 "Brutal" was also heavily featured during episode 4 of HBO's Hard Knocks season which chronicled the training camp for the 2021 Dallas Cowboys season.
 The song also appeared in Netflix's Do Revenge, The Imperfects and The School for Good and Evil.
+The song also appeared in PAW Patrol: The Mighty Movie.